Direct/iterative hybrid solver for scattering by inhomogeneous media: Numerical algorithm

-The proposed algorithm utilizes a novel fast, high-order Nystr\"{o}m scheme for the solution of the boundary integral equation~\eqref{IBIE}, and, thus, it suffices to describe an integration scheme that can approximate accurately the integral operator in that equation.
-Since, as indicated in the previous sections, the approximation grid in the interior of the volumetric region our is a union of piece-wise Chebyshev grids, it is desirable for the underlying grid in the approximation of~\eqref{IBIE} to be a subset of the volumetric interior grid: otherwise an additional fast and accurate interpolation procedure would be required for the evaluation of the integral density to the underlying quadrature points.
-To eliminate such additional difficulties while preserving maximal accuracy, we have used a two-dimensional analog of the rectangular polar integration scheme recently introduced in~\cite{bruno2018chebyshev} for the solution of surface scattering problems in the three dimensions.
+The proposed algorithm utilizes a fast, high-order Nystr\"{o}m integration algorithm for the evaluation of the integral operators in equation~\eqref{IBIE}.
+We note without a detailed proof that, in view of the smoothness of the solution $\phi$ in a neighborhood of $\partial \Omega$ (Remark~\ref{smth-dens}) together with stability theory (see e.g.~\cite[Th.
+10.2]{kress2013linear}), the Chebyshev approximation of the density $\phi$ that we utilize in this section gives rise to high-order accuracy in the overall algorithm---as illustrated numerically in Table~\ref{smooth_scat}.
+In what follows we describe the associated integration scheme and certain connections with the overall volumetric iterative solver of which it is a component.
+Clearly, it is desirable for the underlying grid in the approximation of~\eqref{IBIE} to be a subset of the volumetric (piece-wise Chebyshev) interior grid: otherwise an additional fast and accurate interpolation procedure would be required for the evaluation of the integral density to the underlying quadrature points.
+To avoid such additional difficulties while preserving maximal accuracy, we use a two-dimensional analog of the rectangular polar integration scheme recently introduced in~\cite{bruno2018chebyshev} for the solution of surface scattering problems in the three dimensions.
 The resulting procedure is described in what follows.

-In a first stage, the the entire integration domain $\partial \Omega$ is covered by a set of non-overlapping boundary patches $\left\{\gamma_{p}\right\}_{p=1}^{P}$, each one of which is the image of the interval $[-1,1]$ via a smooth invertible mapping $\bm{\xi}_{p}$.
-Using this covering, the integral operator in~(\ref{IBIE}) can be decomposed as
+In a first stage, the entire integration domain $\partial \Omega$ is covered by a set of non-overlapping boundary patches $\left\{\gamma_{p}\right\}_{p=1}^{P}$ ($P = 4P$), each one of which is the image of the interval $[-1,1]$ via a smooth invertible mapping $\bm{\xi}_{p}$.
+Using this covering and the parameterizations $\bm{\xi}_{p}$, the integral operator that is used as part of~(\ref{IBIE}) can be decomposed in the form

 where